diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 * 08/2019 - 09/2020
 * Follow-up: Retail
 * Role:
-  * As a DevOps Specialist and Tech Leader, I spearheaded the modernization efforts for both applications and infrastructure, navigating the transformation of legacy systems into scalable microservices architectures.
-Employing cutting-edge technologies such as Docker, OpenShift, and Kubernetes, I embraced containerization practices to enhance portability and scalability while streamlining deployment pipelines through automation tools like GitLab CI and Puppet.
-Leveraging ELK stack components for centralized logging and monitoring, including Elasticsearch, Logstash, and Kibana, I ensured robust observability across the entire ecosystem.
-Additionally, I optimized infrastructure provisioning and management using Terraform and Vagrant, orchestrating seamless transitions to cloud environments.
+  * As a DevOps Specialist and Tech Leader, I led the modernization efforts for applications and infrastructure, transforming legacy systems into scalable microservices architectures.
+Utilizing Docker, OpenShift, and Kubernetes, I embraced containerization to improve portability and scalability, while automation tools like GitLab CI and Puppet streamlined deployment pipelines.
+Employing ELK stack components for centralized logging and monitoring, including Elasticsearch, Logstash, and Kibana, ensured robust observability.
+With Terraform and Vagrant, I optimized infrastructure provisioning, orchestrating seamless transitions to cloud environments.
 Through meticulous planning and execution, I successfully modernized our technology stack, empowering the organization to deliver innovative solutions with agility and reliability.

 ### Dafiti Group (GFG Group) - I